 Educate employees on preventative care and encourage them to take advantage of the preventative services included in the plan.
 Help them understand how actively managing their health will benefit them financially and physically in the future.

 Remind employees of the tools available through your carrier or the free tools online, such as GoodRX.com, that can help them anticipate pharmacy costs.
 Be sure to point out that in the event they’re faced with paying for a high-cost medication, that the amount will be applied toward their deductible.

 Encourage adoption of non-traditional benefits

-Does your 2017 plan year include some new options that may be at risk of being underutilised?
-If your plan includes some form of telemedicine, continue to promote it throughout the organisation.
-Consider setting up a private space to allow employees to utilise telemedicine resources from work.
-Post flyers promoting the programme in break rooms, etc., and invite employees to share high-level storeys (within the bounds of HIPAA) about their own positive experiences.
+Does your 2017 plan year include some new options that may be at risk of being underutilized?
+If your plan includes some form of telemedicine, continue to promote it throughout the organization.
+Consider setting up a private space to allow employees to utilize telemedicine resources from work.
+Post flyers promoting the program in break rooms, etc., and invite employees to share high-level stories (within the bounds of HIPAA) about their own positive experiences.
 When offering a wellness benefit such as a gym membership or activity tracker, use social platforms to motivate employees to use these benefits.